Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: A model for pandemic reconstruction

-The number of susceptibles in age group $a$ at the end of the \myth{k} time-step, $S_{t_k,a} \equiv S_{t_k, a}(\vxi)$, is informed directly by a series of cross-sectional serological survey data $Z_{t_k,a}$ on the presence of immunity-conferring antibodies in the general population.
-Denote $N_a$ the population size in age group $a$ and $v^{\textrm{sero}}_{t_k, a}$ the number of blood sera samples tested in time interval $\ninterval{k}$, it is assumed that
+A first source of information is provided by a series of cross-sectional serological survey data $Z_{t_k,a}$ on the presence of immunity-conferring antibodies in the general population.
+Denoting by $N_a$ the population size in age group $a$ and $m^{\textrm{s}}_{t_k, a}$ the number of blood sera samples tested in time interval $\ninterval{k}$, it is assumed that